 This is an impressive specification for the affordable motorcycle market and it’s likely to er… shock the competition.

-The only other middleweight sport motorcycles with adjustable suspension are the Yamaha YZF-R7 (the 2022 version) and the KTM RS 660.
+The only other middleweight sport motorcycles with adjustable suspension are the Yamaha YZF-R7 (the 2022 version) and the Aprilia RS 660.
 Both of those motorcycles command a 50%+ premium over the CFMOTO 700CL-X.

-There’s also the Street Triple R and RS, which straddle the space between nakeds and sportbikes.
+There’s also the Triumph Street Triple R and RS, which straddle the space between nakeds and sportbikes.